CharredPicks

 For Kansas City Style:

-3. Bring to a gentle simmer and reduce heat to medium-low.
+Bring to a gentle simmer and reduce heat to medium-low.
 Let it bubble lazily for 12-15 minutes, stirring every 3-4 minutes.
-You'll know it's ready when the sauce coats the back of your spoon and has thickened to a glossy consistency.
+The sauce is ready when it coats the back of a spoon and looks glossy.

 For Carolina Style:

-1. Heat the vinegar in a medium saucepan over medium heat until it just starts to steam.
-Don't let it boil hard or you'll lose some of that sharp tang.
+Heat vinegar in a medium saucepan over medium heat until it just starts to steam.
+Don't boil it hard or you'll cook off that tangy bite that makes Carolina sauce special.

-3. Add remaining ingredients and stir in ketchup, red pepper flakes, salt, black pepper, garlic powder, and cayenne.
+Add ketchup, red pepper flakes, salt, black pepper, garlic powder, and cayenne.
 Simmer on low heat for 8-10 minutes, stirring occasionally.
-The sauce should remain quite thin and pourable.
+Keep it thin and pourable.

 For Texas Style: